CitoC/Search-Engine/README.md

     <li>Run <code>create_index.py</code> to create the index file.
 The index.txt will appear in the current directory.
     <li>Run <code>idURL.py</code> to create the document ids file.
 The documentIDs.txt will appear in the current directory.
     <li>Run <code>start_query.py</code> to start the search.
 A GUI will appear as below for the user to do the searches.
 Close the window to quit.
+    <li>Links are clickable in the GUI.
+A new tab with the website will be opened in your default browser.
 </ul>

 <img src="GUI.png" alt="Demonstration of GUI"/>